i-krishna/AI-Agents-LLMs-DeepLearning-ML/README.md

+# Integrating AI Agents into Existing Software Tools

+This [Usecase](https://github.com/i-krishna/AI-Agents_LLMs_DeepLearning_ML/blob/main/IBM%20OpenPages-AI-Agent-Enablement.pdf) demonstrates how to integrate AI agents into existing enterprise software solutions to enhance automation and user support.

+Example:
+The linked presentation outlines the architecture and step-by-step process for building and deploying AI agents within IBM OpenPages—a Governance, Risk, and Compliance (GRC) platform.
+The AI agents are designed to assist business users with compliance request management (BPM), streamlining workflows and improving efficiency.

 # Advanced AI Agents

 Agents that capture information beyond digital documents are inherently more advanced than those limited to pre-trained datasets or static documents.
 This is because the majority of the world's knowledge still exists outside of digitized formats.
 The next generation of AI agents will be those that can directly interface with the physical world like Google's Gemini Assistant (Project Astra), but with the precision, reasoning, and reliability of OpenAI’s models.
 Such agents are best positioned to lead the future of intelligent systems.